If You Take a Mouse to School Story-related Math Pack for Preschoolers

 • Graph It – In this activity, children roll the dice, identify the number and picture on the dice, and color the spaces in the correct column according to the number and picture.

-To strengthen the dice, print on white cardstock, laminate it, fill it with any material, and use super glue to close it.
+To strengthen the dice, print on white cardstock, laminate it, fill it with any material, and seal it with super glue

-You can have one child do the activity, but if you want to make it a friendly competition, you can have two students turn it into a game.
-To play, each child has to have one graph, roll the dice, identify the number, and find the same number in his/her graph to cover.
+You can have one child do the activity, but if you want to make it a friendly competition, you can have two students play.
+To play, each child has one graph, rolls the dice, identifies the number, and finds the same number on their graph to cover.
 The winner is the child who colors an entire line first.

 Children can use small manipulatives such as bingo chips, buttons, mini charms, mini erasers, stampers, or stickers to cover the spaces.
 Just remember that if you use the last two, you probably won’t be able to reuse the activity.

-This is another activity to help preschoolers practice visual discrimination, identifying which item in the row is different.
+This activity helps preschoolers practice visual discrimination by identifying which item in the row is different.
 The pack comes with one sheet with five strips.
 You can either keep the sheets together or divide the strips.

 If You Take a Mouse to School Which is Different Activity